Kent Test information

 What does the Kent Test contain?

-The first test is an English and Maths paper lasting 1 hour.
 Each section will involve a 5 minute practice exercise followed by a 25 minute test.
-The English section includes a comprehension exercise plus a section of spelling, punctuation and grammar questions.

-The second test is a reasoning paper.
-It will take about 1 hour, including practice sections and questions.
-It includes a verbal reasoning section and a non-verbal reasoning section of roughly the same length.
-The non-verbal reasoning is split into short sections which are timed individually.
+It will take about 1 hour, including the practice sections and questions.
+It will contain a verbal reasoning section and a non-verbal reasoning section of roughly the same length.
+The non-verbal reasoning will be split into short sections, administered and timed individually.

 For more details about the Kent Test, key dates and how to apply please see the Kent County Council website.